Skip to main content

 Also for: Linux, Macintosh, Nintendo Switch, Playstation 4, Xbox One

-Without a memory of what happened, you wash ashore alone on a small rocky island in the middle of the ocean.
-On that island, a colossal, metallic tower looms over the sky, inviting you with an alluring light.
+Without any memory of what happened, you wash ashore alone on a small rocky island in the middle of the ocean.
+There, a colossal metallic tower looms against the sky, beckoning you with an alluring light.
 What game am I describing?
-Is it Bioshock?
-Is it Soma?
-No, it's Vaporum, a trademark Steampunk Dungeon Crawler with some survival horror elements and good RPG mechanics.
-Created by Fatbot Games, it's sadistic in its old-school approach to trial-and-error, executed in a way that teeters on the edge between unfair and challenging.
+Is it BioShock?
+Is it SOMA?
+No—it’s Vaporum, a trademark steampunk dungeon crawler with some survival-horror elements and solid RPG mechanics.

-Although it replicates the tile-based movement of dungeon crawlers of yore, it doesn't quite remind me of any particular one.
-First, the setting is obviously steampunk (as it says on the cover), whereas they traditionally were fantasy or, in rare cases, sci-fi.
-Second, the movement is not instantaneous.
-Instead you float from tile to tile, and the same floatiness goes for turning.
-Third, you only control a single character whereas these games traditionally were party-based.
+Although it replicates the tile-based movement of classic dungeon crawlers, it doesn’t strongly remind me of any particular one.
+First, the setting is unapologetically steampunk, whereas the genre traditionally leans toward fantasy—or, more rarely, sci-fi.
+Second, movement isn’t instantaneous.
+Instead, you float from tile to tile, and the same floatiness applies to turning.
+Third, you control a single character rather than a party, which is another notable departure from tradition.

-Right at the start you pick your choice of rig.
-Four different ones exist, focused on attack, defense, speed or tech.
-You soon start running into enemies, enemies and more enemies, moving around through elaborate animations.
-Their way of lying in ambush gets aggravating pretty fast.
-Spider droids, flying droids, sentry guns, big droids, small droids, droids that fire electricity, droids than spew acid - and the occasional crazed human in a combat rig like your own.
+At the outset, you choose one of four combat rigs, each focused on attack, defense, speed, or technology.
+Before long, you’re swarmed by enemies—lots of them—moving through elaborate animations.
+Their habit of lying in ambush becomes aggravating fast.
+Spider droids, flying droids, sentry guns, big droids, small droids, electricity-spewing droids, acid-spitting droids—and the occasional deranged human wearing a rig much like your own.

-Combat in dungeon crawlers is unlike any other genre I can think of.
-It feels like something akin to real-time chess, where you move your character back-and-forth and side-to-side, trying to avoid getting hit, whilst getting a good hit in every now and again.
-The sluggishness of the movement, when combined with attack cooldowns, forces you to evaluate and re-evaluate every situation constantly.
-Do you have enough space to move around?
-Should you retreat to a better location?
-Is there a pit on the floor you must mind?
-Fighting one enemy at a time is usually no bother, but it can get overwhelming when they gank up on you.
+Combat in dungeon crawlers is unlike anything else I can think of.
+It feels akin to real-time chess: you move back and forth, side to side, avoiding hits while trying to land your own.
+The sluggish movement, combined with attack cooldowns, forces constant evaluation.
+Do you have enough space to maneuver?
+Should you retreat to a better position?
+Is there a pit you need to keep in mind?

-Vaporum's finest feature is the wide range of character builds, combined with a vast amount of weapons and gadgets.
-By killing enough enemies, or progressing through the main quest, you gain upgrade points to funnel into your skill branch of choice.
-And they're plentiful.
-Blunt weapons, shields, swords, firearms, gadgetry - the possibilities are numerous.
-There's even a dual-wielding option, allowing you to attack almost without cooldowns.
+Vaporum’s strongest feature is its build variety.
+There’s an impressive range of character builds supported by a large arsenal of weapons and gadgets.
+By defeating enemies or progressing through the main quest, you earn upgrade points to invest in your chosen skill branches—and there are plenty of them.
+Blunt weapons, shields, swords, firearms, gadgetry—the options are numerous.
+There’s even a dual-wielding setup that allows near-continuous attacks with minimal cooldowns.

 Comments